-• Recognition by U.S. Federal delegation, WA Legislature and Governor of the need for

-successful long-term collaborative group
+• Recognition by the U.S. Federal delegation, WAashington State Legislature, and Governor of the need for asuccessful, long-term collaborative group

-• Identify paths to continue collaborative group long-term past Summer 2022.
+• Identify paths to continue collaborative group long-term

-• Prioritized list of actions to pursue that contributes to long-term management of the system and the safety and economic wellbeing of downstream communities.
+• Prioritized list of actions to pursue that contributes to the long-term management of the system and the safety and economic wellbeing of downstream communities.

 • Pursue at least one action as a group during this phase of developing a collaborative.

+Acquisition of operational funding to support the collaborative over a three-year period